cartologic/cartoview_terriaJs/README.md

 1. Clone this repository inside the pre-installed cartoview, apps directory (e.g. `installed-cartoview/apps/`).
 2. Navigate to `static/TerriaMap` directory,
-    - Run `npm install` to install the TerriaMap dependencies.
+    - Run `npm install` to install the TerriaMap dependencies It's recommended to use [NodeJS v10.24.1](https://nodejs.org/download/release/v10.24.1/).
     - Then run `npm run gulp` to build a standard version of TerriaMap.
 You can otherwise build a minified release build by running `npm run gulp release`.
 3. Adjust any configuration that should be done for installing a normal Cartoview app for development.
     - Add the app details to the `apps.json` found in `cartoview/apps` directory.